- Learn more about:

 - What happens if there is a problem with my data?

-- Have you shared your information with another organisation that already be sharing the information with the Atlas?
+- Have you shared your information with another organisation that already be sharing the information with the ALA?

 - What is ‘attribution’?

-Why should I share my data with the Atlas?
+Why should I share my data with the ALA?

-Thank you for considering sharing your data with the Atlas.
+Thank you for considering sharing your data with the ALA.

-The Atlas itself does not generate any content and so it is only though your contributions that we can support biodiversity and conservation analysis.
+The ALA itself does not generate any content and so it is only through your contributions that we can support biodiversity and conservation analysis.

 Any information you share increases the pool of accessible information for research, monitoring and reporting on the state of Australian biodiversity.
 More quality information supports additional research and evidence-based decision making by conservation and management authorities.

-When you share your data with the Atlas, you:
+When you share your data with the ALA, you:

 - gain increased visibility of your activities, resources and expertise.
 Whenever someone finds, views or downloads your data they see a notice that the data is owned by you.
 If you like, we can also provide a link to your website because we want to improve traffic to your website, have more people using your information and promote you and your activities so you can continue to dedicate your time and expertise to studying and enhancing knowledge of Australia’s biodiversity